 In February 1600 a seemingly peculiar news reached the Medici court in Florence: a woman ambassador from Persia arrived at the Ottoman court in Constantinople.
 The short report about her arrival came as part of a handwritten news sheet compiled in Vienna (ASF MdP, 3087).
 Were contemporary news mongers surprised reading this news?
 Or was reading about a woman who acted decisively and boldly common for early modern news consumers?

 Answering these questions is not easy.
 Early modern Europe witnessed an information revolution featured - in part - by the continual circulation of handwritten news sheets or avvisi in Italian (Droste, Salmi-Niklander 2019, Davies, Fletcher 2014,De Vivo 2019).
 Later, from the early 1600s, handwritten news sheets were complemented with printed news, though handwritten news continued to play an important role until the mid 18th centuryBriggs, Burke 2010.
-News were collected in large urban centers (henceforth, news hubs) of the continent by semi-professional newsagents; they assembled single news items into handwritten news sheets Droste, Salmi-Niklander 2019.
+News was collected in large urban centers (henceforth, news hubs) of the continent by semi-professional newsagents; they assembled single news items into handwritten news sheets Droste, Salmi-Niklander 2019.
 Hence each news sheet is a consecutive sequence of news items that are organized into separate paragraphs.
 News agents, who could be postmasters, merchants or even diplomats and ambassadors residing abroad, sold their news sheets to a great variety of customers including ducal courts and merchant houses such as for instance the grand ducal court of the Medici in Florence and the Fuggers in Augsburg (Infelise 2002,Bauer 2011).
 These news sheets were usually compiled in the native language of the customers; hence, the Medici received most of the news sheets in Italian and the Fuggers mainly read news in German.
 What types of information handwritten news sheets spread about women have not been studied, even though it is a relevant question for historians.
 The broader relevance is given by scholarship’s efforts to discover and present women’s representation in historical sources Ross 2013.

 However, scholarship on early modern women history cannot answer the question, to which extent the story of the woman ambassador was a genuine novelty for contemporary readers.
 Recent scholarship focusing on early modern women history studied the representation of women in a great variety of sources, including letters, literary works, and court records.
 For instance, topics, social activities and roles associated with early modern women have been studied (Filosa 2022; Brizio 2022).
 Recent scholarship of women’s history has also challenged the traditional perception of early modern women as passive protagonists of history (Wiesner-Hanks 2019).
 Through the systematic study of historical records, historians have uncovered different areas of woman agency and pointed out that woman agency was not altogether exceptional.
 Women agency manifested in specific domains of knowledge and skills such as medicine and household management, and information gathering(Benson 2010;Davies, Fletcher 2014; Davis, Davis 1995;Daybell 2011).
 Women did engage with political and material culture, as well as with knowledge production and they did shape the course of history.
 Throughout the early modern period there were a number of powerful women, such as for instance the English queen Elisabeth I. (1558 - 1603), who ruled entire countries.
 However, students of women’s history have not surveyed handwritten news; unlike news pamphlets, avvisi have not been studied from the perspective of women’s historyWarfield 2013.
 We do not therefore know what representations of womanhood were conveyed in this important group of historical sources.
 This exploratory study aims to contribute to women’s history by addressing this lacuna.